Germaine Greer: "Whitefella Jump Up" (2003)

 Greer has published several essays on Aboriginal issues, including "Whitefella Jump Up: The Shortest Way to Nationhood", first published in Quarterly Essay in August 2003, and later as a book in the UK.
 In the essay she wrote that she had understood little about Aboriginal issues in her early years, but in England she saw from the perspective of distance that "what was operating in Australia was apartheid".
 On returning to Australia in late 1971 she made an effort "to see as much as I could of what had been hidden from me", travelling through the Northern Territory with activist Bobbi Sykes.

 Greer argued that Australians should re-imagine the country as an Aboriginal nation.
-"Jump up" in Australian Kriol can, she wrote, mean "to be resurrected or reborn"; the title refers to occasions when Aborigines apparently accepted whites as reincarnated relatives.
-Suggesting that whites were mistaken in understanding this literally, she argued that Aborigines were offering whites terms on which they could be accepted into the Aboriginal kinship system.
+"Jump up" in Australian Kriol can, she wrote, mean "to be resurrected or reborn"; the title refers to occasions when Aboriginal people apparently accepted whites as reincarnated relatives.
+Suggesting that whites were mistaken in understanding this literally, she argued that Aboriginal people were offering whites terms on which they could be accepted into the Aboriginal kinship system.
 Greer suggests that the alienation so central to contemporary Australian culture arises in part from deep-seated white guilt at having stolen a continent from the original inhabitants.
 The essay argues that it may not be too late for Australia as a nation to root itself in Aboriginal history and culture, specifically adopting the values of sharing and care for the environment.
 She wrote:

 Though I can claim no drop of Aboriginal blood, twenty years ago Kulin women from Fitzroy adopted me.
 There are whitefellas who insist that blackfellas don't practise adoption; all I can say is that when I asked about the possibility of assuming Aboriginality, the Kulin women said at once 'We'll adopt you.'
 'How do you do that?'
 I asked, hoping I wouldn't be required to camp in some bleak spot for a month or two, and be painted or smoked and cut about.
 'That's it,' they said.
 'It's done.
 We've adopted you.'
 Since then I have sat on the ground with black women and been assigned a skin and been taught how to hunt and how to cook shellfish and witchetty grubs, with no worse punishment for getting it wrong than being laughed at.

 Greer's essay On Rage (2008) dealt with the widespread rage of Indigenous men.
 Aboriginal academic Marcia Langton argued that she was making excuses for bad behaviour.
 Greer returned that year to Newnham College, Cambridge, as a special supervisor.